setzler/academic-kickstart/content/advice/OrganizingSeminar/index.md

 ### Overview:

-During a typical seminar visit, an external visitor travels to a university, spends the day meeting with local faculty, is taken to lunch and dinner, and presents research during a seminar.
-The local organizer has four responsibilities:
+During a typical seminar visit, an external visitor travels to a university, spends the day meeting with local faculty and students, is taken to lunch and dinner, and presents research.
+The local organizer has three primary responsibilities:

 1. Inviting the speaker and following-up by email;
-2. Arranging a meeting schedule between the speaker and local faculty and students;
+2. Arranging a meeting schedule; and,
 3. Managing the seminar environment.

 I will now provide some tips related to each of these steps.